qgis/QGIS-Documentation/docs/training_manual/complete_analysis/analysis_exercise.rst

 Align the rasters
 ......................................................................

-For our analysis we need the rasters to have the same CRS and be aligned.
+For our analysis we need the rasters to have the same CRS and they have to be aligned.

-First we change the resolution of our rainfall data to 100 meters (pixel size):
+First we change the resolution of our rainfall data to 30 meters (pixel size):

 #.
 Right-click on the ``Rainfall_clipped`` layer and select
    :menuselection:`Export--> Save As...` in the context menu.
 #.
 Set the :guilabel:`Horizontal` and :guilabel:`Vertical` resolution
-   to 100 (meters).
+   to ``30`` (meters).
 #.
-Save the file as :file:`Rainfall100.tif` in
+Save the file as :file:`Rainfall30.tif` in
    :file:`rainfall/reprojected` (:guilabel:`File name`)`

 Then we align the DEM: